H1d3r/TymSpecial/README.md

-  --longsleep          Anti-Sandbox Check: Sleep for 90s, if <75s have passed, exit --processors NUMBER  Anti-Sandbox Check: If the number of processors is < X, exit --ram NUMBER         Anti-Sandbox Check: If the amount of RAM is < X GB, exit --parent PROCESS     Specify the parent process for PPID spoofing, example --parent explorer.exe --child PROCESS      Specify the process to spawn for injection into, example: --child svchost.exe --clonesig FILE      Specify a signed file to use for signature cloning, example: --clonesig C:\\chad\\Desktop\\SignedFile.exe
+  --longsleep          Anti-Sandbox Check: Sleep for 90s, if <75s have passed, exit --processors NUMBER  Anti-Sandbox Check: If the number of processors is < X, exit --ram NUMBER         Anti-Sandbox Check: If the amount of RAM is < X GB, exit --parent PROCESS     Specify the parent process for PPID spoofing in method 4, example --parent explorer.exe --child PROCESS      Specify the process to spawn for injection into in method 4, example: --child svchost.exe --clonesig FILE      Specify a signed file to use for signature cloning, example: --clonesig C:\\chad\\Desktop\\SignedFile.exe

 Example Usage: python3 TymSpecial.py --input file.bin --method 6 --domainjoined --ram 8 --processors 4 --hideconsole --clonesig C:\\chad\\Desktop\\RealFile.exe --out threadhijacker